 Good remote management depends on communication.
 Set expectations with your property manager from the start:

-Managers who only contact you when there's a problem are not managing proactively.
-A good manager should send you routine reports even when nothing has gone wrong, so you have a clear picture of your asset's condition.
+Managers who only contact you when there is a problem are not managing proactively.
+A good manager should send routine reports even when nothing has gone wrong, so you have a clear picture of your asset's condition from a distance.

 The Bottom Line

 Remote landlordship in Gibraltar works well for organised landlords with the right infrastructure.
-The keys are: a professional managing agent with a proven track record, a robust tenancy agreement and agency authority document, a maintenance reserve, and clear reporting expectations.
+The keys are: a professional managing agent with a proven track record, a tenancy agreement drafted under the Landlord and Tenant Act 1983, proper written agency authority, a maintenance reserve, and clear reporting expectations.
 Get these in place before you leave, and the distance becomes manageable.
 Try to wing it without them, and distance amplifies every small problem into something bigger.

 Frequently Asked Questions